-The OWASP ZAP Desktop User Guide
+The ZAP Desktop User Guide

 This is the OWASP 20th anniversary bug fix and enhancement release, which requires a minimum of Java 8.
 Note that a minimum of Java 11 is recommended, especially for high DPI displays.